Chapter 1: Not enough coffee to deal with this

 Nux snickered and elbowed him in the side.
 “Yeah, green card.”

 The blondes chortled but all his attention was on Toast, who leaned more on the table and jiggled her foot even closer to his donger.
 Her smile grew sharper and dark eyes narrowed, and he knew she was about to one-up him.
 “That so?” she said.
-“Is that a proposal?”
+“Is that a marriage proposal?”

 He snorted into his beer, getting it everywhere and choking to death.
 Nux turned red and sank down in his seat.
 Destroyed with a handful of words - He’d be right proud of her if he wasn’t so mortified.
 Sputtering and coughing, he physically couldn’t snap back, like he could even think of a damn retort.
 Marriage - what the fuck!
 A fucking hell of a shot.
 Marriage!
 Capable looked happy instead of embarrassed and she stretched her hand toward Nux.
 Toast, though, Toast smirked and raised her eyebrow and finally retracted her foot.